Barcelona Tickets

 Muntanya Russa: A roller coaster that lets you scream, glide, repeat

-Riding the Muntanya Russa isn’t just about speed, it’s about where you’re speeding.
+Riding the Muntanya Russa at Tibidabo theme park isn’t just about speed, it’s about where you’re speeding.
 You’re 500 meters above sea level, tearing through real forest, skimming the edge of a mountain, and catching flashes of the Sagrada Família between the trees.
 One second you’re flying past branches at 80 km/h, the next you’re staring straight down at the Barcelona skyline.
 It’s the only ride where you might forget to scream because you're too busy sightseeing.

 Plan your visit to the Muntanya Russa